Budgeting Statistics – 18 Interesting Facts

 (Source: Small Biz Trends)

-By waiting until 25% of the year has passed before reviewing your budget, you are effectively giving yourself a “mid-year check-up.”
-This allows you to make any necessary adjustments to ensure that you are on track to reach your financial goals.
+By waiting until 25% of the year passes before reviewing your budget, you essentially conduct a “mid-year financial check-up.”
+This allows you to make necessary adjustments to stay on track toward your financial goals.

-It also provides an opportunity to reflect on your spending habits and make changes that will improve your financial health.
+It also provides an opportunity to reflect on spending habits and implement changes that will enhance your financial health.

-For example, if you find that you are struggling to make mortgage payments or save money, then this is a clear sign that something needs to be done.
-By reworking your budget at the halfway point, you can put yourself on a path to financial success.
+For instance, if you’re struggling with mortgage payments or saving money, this signals that changes are needed.
+By reworking your budget at the halfway point, you can set yourself on a path toward financial success.

 Young adults who receive financial literacy training are less likely to have credit card debt and are more likely to be knowledgeable about how to avoid student loan debt, along with other personal finance statistics